Omaha Yoga Path Post

 For questions email info@omahayogapath.net, or call 402.905.2295

-Class size is limited due to social distancing, so register early
+Class size is limited so register early

 “Real solitude comes from a stable heart that does not get carried away by the pull of the crowd, nor by sorrows of the past, worries about the future, or excitement or stress about the present.”
 Thich Nhat Hanh